PredictiveEcology/Require/cran-comments.md

 ## R CMD check results

 There were no ERRORs nor WARNINGs.
-The one NOTE is about the package maintainer, which is unchanged.
+The one NOTE is about the package maintainer, which is unchanged and that this is a new submission.

 ## Downstream dependencies